-If you are like most parents, you want your child to be happy.
+Like all parents, you want your child to be happy.

-You will also be concerned by your child’s lack of confidence, poor self image and increasing anxiety.
+You will also be concerned by your child’s lack of confidence, poor self-image and, especially, increasing anxiety.

-These concerns may prompt some vital and fundamental questions.
-What kind of school do you want for your child?
+These concerns may prompt some vital, fundamental questions: What kind of school do you want for your child?
 What would be its chief characteristics?
 What of class sizes?
-The qualifications of teachers?
+The qualification of teachers?
 The pastoral sense?
-Will the school be able to help the child develop all that is best within him or her?
-And will it genuinely care?
-In essence, what kind of environment do you want so that your child may be happy and, indeed, happy in learning?
+Will the school be able to help my child develop all that is best within him or her?
+Will my child be able to reach his/her potential?
+And will the school really care?